Priyanka241197/Unitask_APIs/Interview Extras/Unitask Readme.txt

 			- Choose option "Import from self-contained File"
 			- select new schema
 			- click "Start Import"
+Note : you might need to chnage the database configuration in ".env" file.

 3) Project running commands :
 you can use any of the following command to run the project